Regular price $14.95 CAD

 Civil Elegies is Dennis Lee's uncompromising exploration of citizenship, both Canadian and human.
 Eli Mandel has called Civil Elegies one of the most important contemporary books of poetry in our country.
 It was the winner of the Governor General's Literary Award for Poetry in 1972.
 This edition features a new introduction by noted academic Nick Mount, who places this important collection in the context of Canadian literature and Lee’s career.

-Winner of the Governor General's Award: Poetry 1972
+- Winner Governor General's Award: Poetry, 1972